 - Run your migration.

-If migrating to a Team Drive, the following configuration steps are required:
+If migrating to a Shared Drive, the following configuration steps are required:

-- Ensure you have a license for migration to Team Drives.
+- Ensure you have a license for migration to Shared Drive.
 Contact your supplier or us for an updated license if required.

 - Select G Suite as your destination platform.

-- When adding a new item, ensure 'Team Drive' is selected for the 'Import Type' or when using 'Get Users'.
-Select the row/s, right click and click 'Migrate Selected As Team Drive'
+- When adding a new item, ensure 'Shared Drive' is selected for the 'Import Type' or when using 'Get items from source'.
+Select the row/s, right click and click 'Migrate as Shared Drive'